thomasfarley/license-generator/README.md

 // Save your keys
 gen.Save(List<string> licenses, string filePath, FileFormat format = FileFormat.CSV, string customDelimeter = ",");
 // The customDelimeter parameter is for when you choose a CustomDelimeter or CustomDelimeterNewline file format.
+// The file path parameter needs to include the full directory, file name and file type.
 ```

 Some features are not implemented at this time.
 This is a work in progress.